-- Juliesburg needs upgrading

-- Burgersdorp needs upgrading

-- Community grounds in all wards needs more soil and to be compacted than just grading.

-- Part of netball courts needs u grading.

-- Sport Officers offices have no land line and its hard to get info to the sport Council and Ward Committee members.
+- Julesburg needs upgrading - Burgersdorp needs upgrading - Community grounds in all wards needs more soil and to be compacted than just grading, budget. - Part of netball courts in Tzaneen needs upgrading. - Nkowankowa synthetic track needs upgrade - Machines such as specialised grass cutting machines, field Markers are needed - Sport Officers offices have no land line and it is hard to get info to the sport Council and Ward Committee members. - Lack of swimming pools at rural - Lack of personnel or PPP to operate the Sport center or swimming pool